wiremock/api-template-library/vtex.local-Promotions-/index.md

 ---
 slug: "vtex-local-Promotions-"
-name: "Promotions & Taxes API"
+title: "Promotions & Taxes API"
 provider: "vtex.local"
 description: "\r\n> Check the new [Promotions onboarding guide](https://developers.vtex.com/vtex-rest-api/docs/promotions-overview).\
   \ We created this guide to improve the onboarding experience for developers at VTEX.\